krivard/codalab-worksheets-wiki/CLI-Basics.md

     cl upload a.txt
     cl upload sort.py

-To edit the metadata (to change the name, description, etc.):
+To edit the metadata (to change the name, description, etc.) in a text editor:

     cl edit a.txt